You cannot fill out this field

 • Orange: device successfully configured and active

-After successful pairing, the socket appears in the household consumption overview.
+After successful pairing, the socket appears in the household consumption tile.
+Up to 8 sockets can be connected to the station.

 Socket switching